prometheus-operator/prometheus-operator/Documentation/proposals/202407-remote-write.md

 The item is inserted in the first position by the operator before any other user relabelings then there's no way that users can have access to "foreign" metrics.

 The RemoteWrite CRD should also respect the Prometheus `.spec.excludedFromEnforcement` field.
+It is a list of references to objects to be excluded from `enforcedNamespaceLabel`.

 ### Configuration generation